-Mon., April 9th, 8:00 AM, Open Registration & Orientation Spring Session 2 (Feb.
-19th-Apr.
-5th) Adult Morning Class (Click on flyer on blog for details.)
+Mon., May 21st, 8:00 AM, Open Registration & Orientation for Summer Session (May 21st - June 28th) Adult Morning Class Only (Click on flyer on blog for details.)

 WEATHER NOTE - Listen to local news or check official social media.
 If the Grenada School District is closed, or has a late start or early closure, due to weather, the Adult Education Center will also.
 The GSD also updates their Facebook page with closings.
 (NOTE: We are not a storm shelter facility.
 We sometimes get this question.).